Ryaltris Dailymed

 Figure M

 Step 15.
-Place the purple dust cap back on the spray nozzle unit and put spray nozzle unit back on the bottle.
+Place the purple dust cap back on the spray nozzle unit and put the spray nozzle unit back on the bottle.
 (See Figure N)

 Figure N